Best Golf Bags Under $100 2025

 4. Weight

-Across all types of bag, weight is important.
-Stand bag and pencil bags obviously have to be lightweight because players will be carrying them on their backs and shoulders all day, whilst cart bags should also have a degree of lightness too so they are easy to maneuver on the golf course, and from the car to the cart itself.
+Weight is important, particularly when carrying.
+Stand bags and pencil bags obviously have to be lightweight because players will be carrying them on their backs and shoulders all day, whilst cart bags should also have a degree of lightness too so they are easy to maneuver on the golf course, as well as from the car to the cart itself.
 Thankfully most brands these days make lightweight models because not many players want to use a heavy bag.

 5. Looks